What is Nin9 ransomware?

 Cybercriminals use various techniques to deliver the virus to the target computer.
 Ransomware viruses can infiltrate victims’ computers more than in one or two ways, in most cases, cryptoviral extortion attack is carried out with the help of the following methods:

 - This is the most used distribution method.
 Cybercriminals use fraudulent emails to pose as official organization or business company (receipts, winning notifiNin9ion, confirmation of order; bank messages, and so on) to lure unsuspecting users into clicking on a malicious attachment – just one click to make your files inaccessible.
-To mislead the user and make it look like an official email, cybercriminals adds an extra symbol to the email address, for example, instead of firstname.lastname@example.org, you may see service[.]@paypal.com or service[_]@paypal.com.
+To mislead the user and make it look like an official email, cybercriminals add an extra symbol to the email address, for example, instead of firstname.lastname@example.org, you may see service[.]@paypal.com or service[_]@paypal.com.
 That’s why you should always pay attention to received emails and identify the sender to make sure that this is from a trusted source.
 Also, the presence of grammatical and typographical errors in the text of the message indiNin9es that this is a fake.
 If nothing’s wrong, scan attachment with antivirus software first and then you can open it.
 Compliance with all these rules will help you save a lot of nerve, time, and money.

 - Hackers use the special toolkit to exploit known vulnerabilities in systems or appliNin9ions.
 That’s why you should always make Windows updates on time and keep them up to date.
-Remember that these updates close the security holes of the system through which the virus can enter your computer.
+Remember that these updates close the security holes in the system through which the virus can enter your computer.
 Make sure that your operating system itself is not outdated and is officially supported, for example, Windows XP, Vista, 7 are no longer supported.

 - Various dubious web-sources can contain malicious scripts or hyperlinks that can infect your system.
 Our advice – avoid visiting P2P sites and websites with illegal content (pirated software, movies, music).
 Use only legitimate services and remember – there’s no free lunch in this world.